webhintio/hint/packages/hint-compat-api/docs/compat-api-css-next.md

 ```

 The [box-flex][box-flex] property
-was added with prefixes for Chrome, Firefox, Opera and Safari.
+was added with prefixes for Chrome, Firefox, Opera, and Safari.
 [MDN compat data][browser-compat] does not specify which versions
 they were added in, asserting that the property is supported with
 prefixes, regardless of version.
 If box-flex is used with prefixes,